isa-nurbek/python-project-49/README.md

 ## Root Files

+- `.gitignore`: Configuration file used by Git.
+This helps prevent unnecessary files (like build artifacts, logs, or local configs) from being committed to version control.
 - `Makefile`: Contains commands for building, testing, and running games
 - `pyproject.toml`: Project metadata and dependencies
 - `README.md`: Project documentation and badges